OpenMS/OpenMS-docs/docs/getting-started/types-of-topp-tools/file-handling.md

 ## Compression of mzML files

+OpenMS has supported **reading** of compressed mzML, mzXML, and mzData for a long time.

+Since OpenMS 3.5, TOPP tools that produce mzML output files also support **writing** compressed gzipped `.mzML.gz` files.
+To enable compression, simply use `mzML.gz` instead of `.mzML` as the output filename.

-TOPP tools now support writing compressed .mzML.gz files for efficient storage.
-For example, PeakPickerHiRes can output compressed files:
+ For example, PeakPickerHiRes can output compressed files like this:

 `PeakPickerHiRes -in input.mzML -out output.mzML.gz -threads 8`

-Compression uses pigz (parallel gzip) if installed for faster performance, falling back to OpenMS's internal compression mechanism otherwise.
-When using pigz, OpenMS limits threads to the user-specified value (e.g., -threads 8) via omp_get_max_threads(), ensuring compatibility with cluster schedulers.
-Install pigz for optimal speed.
+Compression uses the `pigz` (parallel gzip) tool, if installed, or falls back to OpenMS's internal compression mechanism otherwise. `pigz` offers faster compression speed, even if only using one thread.
+The number of threads used for compression is determined by the usual `-threads <n>` flag of the TOPP tool.

-Trade-offs:

-Efficiency: .mzML.gz files are 2-3x smaller; pigz is significantly faster but CPU-intensive.
-Compatibility: Ensure downstream tools support .mzML.gz.

-This feature supports indexed mzML and enhances data management.
+Without pigz, the internal gzip compressor is used, which only supports a single thread, irrespective of the value given in `-threads <n>`.

+compression efficiency: `.mzML.gz` files are typically 2-3x smaller compression speed: `pigz` is significantly faster than the internal compression.
+Install `pigz` if possible (it's available via the usual package managers),

 ## Converting between DTA and mzML